FAQs for Prospective Students & Families

 Furthermore, the Mission states that the College will encourage “students to use prayer and work in their quest to discover the truth and beauty of God”.
 The College finds inspiration in the Benedictine tradition of ora et labora, and faculty are required to begin each class with prayer or spiritual reading and incorporate these ideals into their research and teaching.

-Ex Corde Ecclesiae, which translates into English as “from the heart of the church,” is the Apostolic Constitution of the Supreme Pontiff John Paul II On Catholic Universities.
+Ex Corde Ecclesiae, which translates into English as “from the heart of the church,” is the Apostolic Constitution of the Supreme Pontiff John Paul II on Catholic Universities.
 The university itself, this document reminds us in its first line, is born from the very heart of the church, and as a Catholic institution, Rosary College aims to make the heart of the Catholic Church its life-preserving force.

 A Catholic higher education should consist of intelligently and faithfully studying nature and God’s Revelation in order to develop the full measure of students’ humanity, where humanity is understood as having been made in God’s image, redeemed by Christ, and called to evangelize.
 Faculty are “called to be witnesses and educators of authentic Christian life” (Ex Corde Ecclesiae 22).